 But his wrist problems and surgeries stole that thunder.
 Many thought he’d never return to top levels of tennis.

 When he returned, often gaining wild card entries into tournaments, he had little power on his backhand, opting to slice it until he could go for winners on his forehand side.
-His victory over Dominic Thiem in Madrid (see photos) rekindled hopes of his return to dominance.
+His victory over Thiem in Madrid (see photos) rekindled hopes of his return to dominance.
 He pulled out of Roland Garros, but beat Stan Wawrinka at Wimbledon before losing to Lucas Pouille in the 3rd round.

 Bad luck seemed to follow him to the Rio Olympics.
 He was stuck in an elevator for 40 minutes, just hours before his first round match versus Djokovic.
 But he stunned the tennis world by toppling Djokovic 7-6, 7-6 in one of the best matches of the year.
 Scenes of del Potro and Djokovic hugging at the net and leaving the court in tears will long live in Olympic lore.